-NOTE: Both the resident and nonresident districts shall, upon receipt of the application, place a date and time stamp on the application that reflects the date and time each district received the application.
+Upon receipt of a school choice application, both the resident district and nonresident district shall place a date and time stamp on the application that reflects the date and time each district received the application.
 The nonresident district shall review and make a determination on each application in the order in which the application was received by the nonresident district.

-If an applicant has been rejected due to the numerical net maximum limit prior to the July 1 deadline, then the applicant shall retain priority for a transfer until July 1 and be reconsidered when the resident district is no longer at the numerical net maximum limit.
+If an applicant has been rejected due to the numerical net maximum limit prior to the July 1 deadline, then the applicant shall retain priority for a transfer until July 1, being reconsidered if the resident district is no longer at the numerical net maximum limit.
 The resident district shall promptly notify the nonresident district when it is no longer at its numerical net maximum limit.